Software Project: Implementing Mechanistic Interpretability in NLP

 Course Content

-In the first part, we will focus on understanding and using the most important methods of mechanisitic interpretability (MI) research.
-Every week will be dedicated to a method, with a mini-lecture, a hands on part, and a small homework.
+In the first part, we will focus on understanding and using the most important methods of mechanistic interpretability (MI) research.
+Every week will be dedicated to a method, with a mini-lecture, a hands-on part, and a small homework.

 Preliminary Schedule